biggie-boss/NGVO/README.md

 4. Fully disable OneDrive and any other programs which hook into user file areas.
 5. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
 6. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
-7. Launch the game to the main menu and allow it to download the free creation club addon files. **DO NOT VERIFY YOUR GAME FILES**
+7. Launch the game to the main menu and allow it to download the free creation club addon files. **DO NOT VERIFY YOUR GAME FILES** If you already verified, go to step 8.
+8. If you get a curios or other cc error, go into your Skyrim installation folder "Steam\steamapps\common\Skyrim Special Edition\Data" and delete ALL files beginning with "cc".
+Then relaunch the game and re-download the 4 free creation club content. **DO NOT ALT TAB**
-8. Remove/Disable any 3rd party antivirus such as MalwareBytes or Webroot.
+9. Remove/Disable any 3rd party antivirus such as MalwareBytes or Webroot.
 These **will** mess with the installation and, in the case of the latter, causes more problems than it solves.
-9. **Install the Skyrim Special Edition: Creation Kit on Steam and run it at least once.** https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/
+10. **Install the Skyrim Special Edition: Creation Kit on Steam and run it at least once.** https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/

 ***